HELOC vs. Home Equity Loan: Comparing Equity Options

 HELOC vs. home equity loan: Similarities

-- Both are secured loans backed by collateral
+- Both are secured loans backed by collateral.

-- Borrowed funds can be used as you desire
+- Borrowed funds can be used as you desire.

-- Both incur closing costs
+- Both incur closing costs.

 *While the costs may be similar, your closing costs will depend on your credit history, the lender, interest rates, and the property.

-Calculating your home equity: The formula for determining your home equity is “Current market value minus the outstanding mortgage balance.”
+Calculating your home equity: The formula for determining your home equity is “current market value minus the outstanding mortgage balance.”
 For a more detailed guide, check out our article on how to calculate home equity.

-HELOC vs. home equity loan: Loan requirements
+HELOC vs. home equity loan: Requirements

 Both HELOCs and home equity loans require you to meet certain criteria to qualify, as they are secured loans backed by the equity in your home.
 While specific requirements can vary by lender, there are some general qualifications you’ll need to meet for either option: